Selection Rule for Topological Amplifiers in Bogoliubov de Gennes Systems: conclusion

 \section{conclusion}

 In this work, we presented a theorem which quantifies how a weak pairing interaction lifts the degeneracy of particle and hole states with energy far from zero in a bosonic BdG system.
 We expressed the energy splitting, which is imaginary, in terms of the unconventional commutator in Eq. (\ref{eq:a commutator}).
-We were thus lead to treat the vanishing of this ``commutator" as a practical criterion for testing and designing a topological amplifier in a BdG system.
+We found that when $\left \lceil A(k),B(k) \right\rfloor=0$, the property, $B(k)=B^T(-k)$, which is inherent of the BdG Hamiltonian guarantees the energy correction to be real at any higher order.
+We were thus led to treat the vanishing of this ``commutator" as a practical criterion for testing and designing a topological amplifier in a BdG system.
 We also studied a generalization of the model from Galilo et al. \cite{galilo15PhysRevLett.115.245302}, finding that as long as there is time reversal symmetry, the model can be made to act like a topological amplifier, independent of whether there is an inversion symmetry, i.e. independent of whether there exists an onsite staggered potential.

-The theorem we developed applies to any bosonic BdG system.
-Although we only applied it to a cold atom model in this work, we expect it to find applications in a broad array of systems across different disciplines \cite{cooper2019RevModPhys.91.015005,ozawa2019RevModPhys.91.015006,zhang2018CommunPhys.1.97,kondo2020,gong2018PhysRevX.8.031079}.
+The theorem we developed is fairly general.
+Although we applied it only to a cold atom model in this work, we expect it to find applications in a broad array of systems across different disciplines \cite{cooper2019RevModPhys.91.015005,ozawa2019RevModPhys.91.015006,zhang2018CommunPhys.1.97,kondo2020,gong2018PhysRevX.8.031079}.